cirosantilli/rl-game-2d-grid/cli-options.md

 -   `-H`: (Hold key) actions are taken if the player is holding at the end of a frame, a click is not needed.

-    The simulation advances automatically if the player is hodling any key at the end of the frame.
+    The simulation advances automatically if the player is holding any key at the end of the frame.

     If a click action (-i) was taken during the previous frame, it gets